HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ## Use Portainer anyway
-To bypass the container-name-check you have to name the portainer-container different.
+To bypass the container name check, you have to name the portainer-container differently.
 Remove any old Portainer images like shown below:
 ```
 sudo docker rmi portainer/portainer-ce